 Role

 Dr Carter teaches predominantly in Renaissance and early modern literature.
-She is Module Leader for Early Modern Poetry and Prose (Level 3) and teaches on the module Renaissance Literature (Level 2).
-She also teaches on Reading Gender and Sexuality (Level 3) and Foundations of Literary Studies (Level 1), supervises dissertations on early modern topics (Level 3), and teaches sessions on the English MRes on Queer Theory and Materialist Feminism.
+She is Module Leader for Early Modern Poetry and Prose (Level 3) and teaches on Shakespeare and Co.
+(Level 2).
+She also teaches on Reading Gender and Sexuality (Level 3) and is the module leader for Literature: New Horizons (Level 1), supervises dissertations on early modern topics (Level 3), and teaches sessions on the English MRes on Queer Theory and Materialist Feminism.
+Dr Carter is also the current Course Leader for the BA (Hons) English course.

 Career overview